deR0R0/DiscordRPC/README.md

 The program will bug you about it though...
 D:

+Status: 🔵 (Done but will add requested features)

 ## How to Download
 On the right, there should be releases.
 Click on the latest release and __***download the zip folder***__